Davenury/Raise-Your-Glass-App/README.md

 * [Desired Database Structure](#desired-database-structure)

 ### What is it?
-Raise Your Glass is a mobile app that helps organizing parties.
+Raise Your Glass is an android app that helps organizing parties.

 ---

 ### Technologies
-* Kotlin
+* Kotlin (logic of application)
+* XML (layouts of application)
 * Firebase

 ---